Coin rotation paradox

-The coin rotation paradox is the counter-intuitive observation that, when one coin is rolled around the rim of another coin of equal size, the moving coin completes two full rotations after going all the way around the stationary coin.
+The coin rotation paradox is the counter-intuitive mathematical fact that, when one coin is rolled without slipping around the rim of another coin of equal size, the moving coin completes not one but two full rotations after going all the way around the stationary coin, when viewed from an external reference frame.
+The problem can be further generalized to coins of different radii.

 Description

 Start with two identical coins touching each other on a table, with their "head" sides displayed and parallel.
 Keeping coin A stationary, rotate coin B around A, keeping a point of contact with no slippage.
 As coin B reaches the opposite side, the two heads will again be parallel; B has made one revolution.
 Continuing to move B brings it back to the starting position and completes a second revolution.
 Paradoxically, coin B appears to have rolled a distance equal to twice its circumference.
 In reality, as the circumferences of both coins are equal, by definition coin B has only rolled a distance equal to its own circumference.
 The second rotation arises from the fact that the path along which it has rolled is a circle.
 This is analogous to simply rotating coin B "in situ".

-The best way to visualise the effect is to imagine the circumference of coin A "flattened out" into a straight line, by which means it will be readily observed, and indeed self-evident, that coin B has rotated only once as it travels along its, now flat, path.
+One way to visualize the effect is to imagine the circumference of coin A "flattened out" into a straight line, by which means it can be observed that coin B has rotated only once as it travels along its, now flat, path.
 This is the "first rotation".
 Equally, sliding coin B around the circumference of coin A, instead of rolling it, whilst maintaining its current specific point of contact, will impart a rotation representative of the "second rotation" in the original scenario.

 As coin B rotates, each point on its perimeter describes (moves through) a cardioid curve.

 Analysis and solution

 From start to end, the center of the moving coin travels a circular path.
-The edge of the stationary coin and said path form two concentric circles.
-The radius of the path is the sum of the coins' radii; hence, the circumference of the path is twice either coin's circumference.
+The circumference of the stationary coin and the path of the centre form two concentric circles.
+The radius of the outer circle is the sum of the coins' radii; hence, the circumference of the path of the moving centre is twice either coin's circumference.
 The center of the moving coin travels twice the coin's circumference without slipping; therefore, the moving coin makes two complete revolutions.

 How much the moving coin rotates around its own center en route, if any, or in what direction – clockwise, counterclockwise, or some of both – has no effect on the length of the path.
 That the coin rotates twice as described above and focusing on the edge of the moving coin as it touches the stationary coin are distractions.